kubecost/docs/storage.md

 **If you are creating a new installation of kubecost:**

 We recommend that you back Kubecost with at least a 32GiB disk.
-Set `persistentVolume.storage.size = “32Gi”`.
-(To support upgrades from legacy versions, this is not the default value.)
+This is the default as of 1.72.0

 **If you are upgrading an existing version of Kubecost**

-  * If your provisioner does supports volume expansion, we recommend that you resize to a 32GB disk by setting `persistentVolume.storage.size = “32Gi”`
+  * If your provisioner does supports volume expansion, we will automatically resize you to a 32GB disk in upgrade to 1.72.0
   * If your provisioner does not support volume expansion:
-    * If you can safely delete the PV storing your configs and configure them on a new PV:
+    * If all your configs are supplied via values.yaml in helm or via configmap and have not been added from the frontend, you can safely delete the PV and upgrade.
       * We suggest you delete the old PV, then run Kubecost with a 32GB disk by setting persistentVolume.storage.size = “32Gi”
     * If you cannot safely delete the PV storing your configs and configure them on a new PV:
       * If you are not on a regional cluster, we recommend that you provision a second PV by setting `persistentVolume.dbPVEnabled=true`